A Beautiful Autumn Motorcycle Ride

 I particularly appreciated that Bruce was a cautious and courteous rider.
 I will be better prepared the next time I am invited to go for a ride!

-Copyright 2008 by Sue Feather.
+Copyright 2008 by Sue Feather and/or chuckhawks.com.
 All rights reserved.